GSA-TTS/watchtower/README.md

 supposed to, it will communicate that to the authorities (a Prometheus server).

 ## Features
-* Detect unknown apps deployed to Cloud Foundry
+* Detect unknown resources deployed to Cloud Foundry
-* Detect missing apps *not* deployed to Cloud Foundry, but should be
+* Detect missing resources *not* deployed to Cloud Foundry, but should be
-* Detect SSH access misconfigurations for CF Spaces
+* Detect SSH access misconfigurations

+### Supported Resource Types
+* Apps
+* Routes
+* Spaces

 ## How it works
 Watchtower reads in a `config.yaml` file that contains an allowed list of Cloud